 NFU has been working internationally since 1981.
 We believe that it is the government which has the ultimate responsibility to provide the services required to ensure that every individual has equal opportunity for participation.
 NFU’s development cooperation reflects these aims.
-We provide support to democratic, membership-based parents’ organisations or networks that advocate for the full participation and inclusion of people with developmental disabilities and children with disabilities.
+We provide support to democratic, membership-based parents’ organisations or networks that advocate for the full participation and inclusion of people with intellectual disabilities.
 NFU supports capacity building and organisational development, but does not support service provision or service-oriented programmes.

 We are a member organisation of the Atlas Alliance.